SerNikos/GameShop/README.md

 # GameShop

-## This is a simple GameShop platform that resemble Steam for academical purposes of learning how to build basic CRUD apps
+## This is a simple GameShop platform that resembles Steam for academical purposes of learning how to build basic CRUD apps

 ### Features ->